William Milliken: Later life

 After retiring from public office, Milliken moved back to Traverse City.
 He soon joined the board of directors of the Chrysler Corporation and chaired the Center for the Great Lakes, a research center dedicated to the protection of the Great Lakes.
 He spoke at the funeral of former Mayor of Detroit Coleman Young in 1997, who was the first African American elected as mayor of that city.

-In presidential elections since 2004, Miliken expressed support for several Democratic candidates.
-In 2004, he endorsed Democratic Senator John Kerry in his bid to unseat George W. Bush, stating "The truth is that President George W. Bush does not speak for me or for many other moderate Republicans on a very broad cross section of issues."
+In presidential elections since 2004, Milliken expressed support for several Democratic candidates.
+In 2004, he endorsed Democratic senator John Kerry in his bid to unseat George W. Bush, stating "The truth is that President George W. Bush does not speak for me or for many other moderate Republicans on a very broad cross section of issues."
 In 2008, he endorsed Republican John McCain, but backed away in October after McCain's campaign began attacking Democratic candidate Barack Obama.
 He told The Grand Rapids Press that "He is not the John McCain I endorsed."
 Milliken expressed concern about the direction of the Republican Party: "Increasingly, the party is moving toward rigidity, and I don't like that.
 I think Gerald Ford would hold generally the same view I'm holding on the direction of the Republican Party."
 In August 2016, Milliken announced that he would vote for Hillary Clinton for president in the 2016 presidential election, saying that Donald Trump does not embody Republican ideals.

-In Michigan state elections, Miliken supported candidates from both parties.
+In Michigan state elections, Milliken supported candidates from both parties.
 In 2010, he endorsed businessman Rick Snyder in the Republican gubernatorial primary, and continued to support him in the general election.
 In 2014, he endorsed Snyder for a second term.
 In the 2014 Senate election, he supported Democrat Gary Peters over the Republican nominee Terri Lynn Land.

 In 2015, Milliken signed an amicus brief in support of same-sex marriage.